 If you are searching for some special tricks to wrap text in merged cells in order to avoid the difficulty of reading the long text in Excel cells, you are in the perfect place.
 In Microsoft Excel, there are numerous ways to wrap text in merged cells.
 In this article, we’ll discuss five methods to wrap text in merged cells.
 Let’s follow the complete guide to learn all of this.

-5 Methods to Wrap Text in Merged Cells in Excel
+How to Wrap Text in Merged Cells in Excel: 5 Methods

-Here, we have a dataset containing five items and item descriptions where the item description has long text which crossed the border of the cell.
-Now, we are going to wrap text in these cells.
+Here, we have a dataset containing five items and item descriptions where the item description has long text that crosses the border of the cell.
+Cells of Column C and D are merged together.
+Now, we are going to wrap text in these cells in Excel.

 In the following section, we will use 5 methods to wrap text in merged cells.